jamiepine/prismix/readme.md

 # `Prismix`

-### *The Prisma schema mixer 🍜*
+### *The Prisma schema mixer 🍹*

-_Made for Prisma v2_
+_Made for Prisma `^2.0`_

+> Learn more about Prisma: [prisma.io](https://prisma.io)

-Prisma requires your schema to be written in a single file, Prismix allows you to write as many schema files as you'd like, wherever you like—all while supporting cross-file model relations 🤯
+Prisma restricts your schema to a single file, Prismix allows you to write as many schema files as you'd like, wherever you like—all while supporting cross-file model relations 🤯

 Unlike `prisma-merge`, Prismix allows model relations to exist between files by combining models and enums, allowing you to extend and override Models as you please.
 This is ideal when working in a monorepo where parts of your schema need to exist in separate modules.